Perlence/AutoHotkey.py/docs/quickstart.rst

    ahkpy.hotkey("#n", subprocess.Popen, ["notepad"])

-In the example above, the :class:`subprocess.Popen` class will be created with the ``["notepad"]`` argument when the user presses :kbd:`Win` + :kbd:`N`.
+In the example above, the :class:`subprocess.Popen` object will be created with the ``["notepad"]`` argument when the user presses :kbd:`Win` + :kbd:`N`.

 To disable a key or a combination of keys for the entire system, use the